-APF methods have also been used for path planning for multiple agents moving in formation.
-A common approach is to develop a leader-follower relationship among the agents in the formation \citep{Kowdiki2012,Zhang2018,Li:7904763}.
-The leader's motion is determined by the APF approach and the followers' are guided by the leader using a tracking or control mechanism.
-The positions of the follower agents can be determined by maintaining a separation distance and angle with respect to the motion of the leader \cite{Kowdiki2012}, or by using additional potential fields for the leaders and followers \citep{Zhang2018}.
+APF methods have also been used to plan paths for multiple agents moving in formation.
+A popular approach is to develop a leader-follower relationship among the agents in the formation \citep{Kowdiki2012,Zhang2018,Li:7904763}.
+The leader's motion is determined by the APF approach and the followers' motions are guided by the leader using a tracking or control mechanism.
+The positions of the followers can be determined by maintaining a separation distance and angle with respect to the motion of the leader \citep{Kowdiki2012}, or by using additional potential fields for the leaders and followers \citep{Zhang2018}.
 Robust adaptive controllers have also been proposed to estimate the indeterminate relative distance between the leader and the followers \citep{Li:7904763}.
 These approaches are commonly used due to the simplicity of the implementation.
-However, they can be vulnerable to the safety of the leader UAV.
-However, this issue has been mitigated using virtual \cite{Leonard2001} and implicit leaders \cite{HE2018327}.
+However, they can be vulnerable as the leader UAV is a single point of failure.
+This can be mitigated using virtual leaders, \citep{Leonard2001,PAUL20081453}, and implicit leaders \citep{HE2018327}.

-The main drawback of the single leader approach is that the direction of motion of the leader also defines the orientation of the formation.
-In the case where we require the formation to face the target, this behaviour is problematic since a change in the direction of the leader causes large changes in the structure of the formation as the formation adapts to the new direction of travel.
-Without a feedback mechanism between the leaders and followers, the risk of collision is increased.
-This assignment problem has been solved in a distributed manner by \cite{Morgan2016}.
-However, the formation is forced to break down during the re-assignment.
-These methods do not ensure optimal coverage of the target.
+The main drawback of the single leader approach is that the leader's direction of movement defines the orientation of the formation \citep{LU201967}.
+When the formation should face the target, this behaviour is problematic since a change in the direction of the leader causes a large change in the structure of the formation, which happens when the formation adapts to the new direction of travel.
+Additional information such as visual images \citep{Chen2015} is needed to adjust the relative orientation between the leader and the followers.
+Furthermore, the risk of collision is increased without a feedback mechanism between the leaders and followers.
+This assignment problem can be solved in a distributed manner \cite{Morgan2016}.
+However, in such a case, the formation is forced to break down during the re-assignment stage and therefore does optimally cover the target during the flight.

 This research simplifies the formation control problem by specifying the location of the target and the formation, which includes both the trajectories and orientations (i.e. facing the target) for all of the UAVs.
 Also, flux-based methods ensure that the paths are collision-free.